Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Methodology

 Each galaxy is the superposition of a spherical bulge, two exponential razor-thin discs and a dark-matter halo.
 Each model is axially symmetric and has a well-defined centre, that corresponds to both the photometric and dynamical centre shared by all the components.

 \begin{itemize} \item The bulge is assumed to be spherically symmetric with an isotropic velocity distribution described, differently from what is assumed in Paper I, by a Dehnen profile \citep{Dehnen1993}.
-The l.o.s. projected quantities, namely the surface density ($\Sigma_b$) and the velocity dispersion ($\sigma_b$), are:
+The l.o.s. projected quantities, namely the surface density ($\Sigma_b$) and the velocity dispersion ($\sigma_b$) at any location in the plane of the sky $R$, are:

 where $M_b$ and $R_b$ are the mass and the scale radius of the bulge while $\gamma$ is the inner slope of the density profile.